Jane Webb

-Jane Webb Karyl, (August 13, 1925 – March 30, 2010) best known as Jane Webb, was an American film, radio, and voice actress, best known for her work on Filmation's cartoons.
+Jane Karyl Webb (August 13, 1925 – March 30, 2010) was an American film, radio, and voice actress, best known for her work on Filmation's cartoons.

 Early years

-Webb's mother was Estelle Sigrid Webb, a Swedish immigrant who was an operatic soprano and performed at the Metropolitan Opera.
-She is a descendant of James Webb, who used to accompany George Washington on his surveying trips.
+Webb's mother was Estelle Sigrid Webb, a Swedish immigrant who was an operatic soprano and performed at the Metropolitan Opera and Boston Opera House.
+She also opened a municipal opera in St. Louis.
+Her father James Howard Webb, known as Dr. Basil Webb, is a playwright who wrote and directed plays at the Hippodrome Theater in Chicago.
+Webb's brother John Webb performed in London and New York; her uncle Maurice Webb was University of London's president.
+She is a descendant of Walter Webb, who used to accompany George Washington on his surveying trips.

+Raised in University City, Missouri, Webb studied at St. Mary's High School and Arcadia Convents at St. Louis.
+She spent three years working with repertoire companies in London, Manchester, Scotland, and Wales.
+Webb transferred from England to Chicago in 1936.
 As a high school student in Central YMCA High School, she was president of the student council and headed other student organizations.
-On June 10, 1942, Edwards graduated "with honor".
+On June 10, 1942, Webb graduated with the highest honors.
+From early August 1942 through 1943, Webb took flying lessons.
+Webb attended Central Day College.

 Career

-In 1933/34, she started her career as a professional entertainer when she was mistress of ceremonies, singing a Swedish song in a Chicago Century of Progress show.
+At the age of eight, she started her career as a professional entertainer when she was mistress of ceremonies, singing a Swedish song in a Chicago Century of Progress show.
+As a radio actress, Webb debuted in British radio shows made by British Broadcasting Company's television studios.

 Throughout the 1930s and 1940s, Edwards acted on multiple radio series, including the Tom Mix Ralston Straight Shooters.

+In March 1939, Paramount Pictures' talent agent Arthur Jacobson discovered Webb while searching for new actresses in Chicago.
 On April 19, 1939, Webb signed an acting contract with Paramount Pictures.

-During her later career, she worked on a large number of animated cartoons, mostly for Filmation.

-In 1974, Webb appeared in Jim Backus's comedy album The Dirty Old Man, providing voices of two characters.
+Webb was supposedly going to be cast as the leading role in Dr. Cyclops as her acting debut, but was recast.

 Personal life

+In her private life, Webb collected spools, rode miniature horses, kept canaries, read "everything", and made her own recipes.
+She had also written her own poetry, short stories, musical compositions, and a novel.

-In 1947, Webb moved from Chicago, Illinois to the neighborhood of Hollywood Hills, California, along with her family.
-In Spring 1948, Webb married Jack Lawson Edwards, Jr, brother of actor and cartoon voiceover performer Sam Edwards.
+In 1947, Webb moved from Chicago to the neighborhood of Hollywood Hills in California, along with her family.
+In 1948, Webb married Jack Lawson Edwards, Jr, brother of actor and cartoon voiceover performer Sam Edwards, at her parents' home.
 The couple moved to New York City to continue their careers in television until they moved back to Hollywood Hills.
-The couple had two sons, Alan Edwards, a U.S. Navy member, and Steven Monroe, a lead guitarist and vocalist.
 In 1960, the couple moved to the neighborhood of Studio City.

-Jack Edwards Jr. died in September 2008.
-Webb resided in Green Valley, Arizona during her later life.
+The couple had two sons, Alan James Edwards (b.
+April 23, 1951), a U.S. Navy member, and Steven Monroe, a lead guitarist and vocalist.

 Death

 On March 30, 2010, Webb died in Green Valley, Arizona.
-The cause of death is unknown.